Job, Internship, and Fellowship Listings

 LOYOLA UNIVERSITY CHICAGO STRITCH SCHOOL OF MEDICINE ASPIRE SUMMER PROGRAM

-Loyola University Chicago Stritch School of Medicine is now accepting applications for its2017 ASPIRE Program.
+Loyola University Chicago Stritch School of Medicine is now accepting applications for its 2018 ASPIRE Program.
 The program offers four, one-week sessions designed to help applicants prepare a competitive application and learn more about social justice in medicine.
 ASPIRE offers small group learning, focus on leadership and advocacy skills, and mentorship from Stritch faculty and students.
 Registration fees are $250 per week without housing or $380 per week with housing.
 Full and partial need-based scholarships are available.
 For questions, contact the program directly at 708-216-3220.
-The application deadline is February 17, 2017.
+The application deadline is March 4, 2018 by 11:59 p.m.
 For more information and to apply for ASPIRE visit the program website here.

 RUSH CENTER OF EXCELLENCE ON DISPARITIES IN HIV AND AGING (CEDHA) INTERNSHIP